 Australia’s Starward have gone ahead and taken their annual Ginger Beer Cask Whisky to the next level for its long-awaited sixth iteration.
 The popular series has been redefined by this new release, which is available via ballot in a strictly limited capacity.
 The spicy ginger, fresh vanilla, and pineapple on the palate has some orange chocolate thrown in there for good measure, continuing the Melbourne distillery’s excellent reputation as one of the go-to brands for Australian whisky drinkers.
 For details on the ballot and more information read our news piece on the Starward Ginger Beer Cask Whisky #6.

 Lark Ruby Pinot Cask Finish

-Tasmania’s Lark Distilling Co. is on a whisky spree in 2021, and it seems like every month the renowned Bill Lark and his team are bottling another release.
+Tasmania’s Lark Distilling Co. was on a whisky spree in 2021, and it seems like every month the renowned Bill Lark and his team are bottling another release.
 Last year’s Symphony No.1, Lark’s first ever blend, was thoroughly impressive, as was the more recent Chinotto Cask single malt.
 But given their wide profile right now, it seems Lark’s latest is the Tasmanian whisky of the moment.
 The Lark Ruby Pinot Cask Finish is a limited release single malt that has spent time in port, sherry, bourbon, and white oak casks, as well as ex-Ruby Pinot Noir fortified finishing casks sourced from their mates at Frogmore Creek Winery.
 The build is a light and fruity body with notes of orange blossom and honeysuckle, which should serve well when winter turns to spring later this year.

 Price: $299 for a 500ml bottle